rudymatela/conjure/README.md

 	square :: Int -> Int
 	-- testing 3 combinations of argument values
+	-- pruning with 14/25 rules
 	-- looking through 3 candidates of size 1
-	-- looking through 3 candidates of size 2
+	-- looking through 4 candidates of size 2
-	-- looking through 5 candidates of size 3
+	-- looking through 9 candidates of size 3
 	square x  =  x * x

 in less than a second.